English text

 About Us

-For over 120 years, Developments has stood as a symbol of visionary urban planning and timeless community building.
+For over 120 years, Misr Al Gadida Company has stood as a symbol of visionary urban planning and timeless community building.
 Born in the heart of Heliopolis, a city founded on the promise of progress, we were never just about constructing homes, but about shaping places where life and culture could truly thrive.
 Today, our legacy lives on in every street, every neighborhood, and every life we touch.
 We are the link between a storied past and a dynamic sustainable future, guided by the enduring spirit of Heliopolis and a commitment to innovation.
 As we continue to evolve, we build with purpose, partner with visionaries, and lay the foundations for a new Egypt - one inspired by heritage and powered by success.

 Vision